twilio-professional-services/flex-schedule-manager/README.md

 const scheduleData = await loadScheduleData();
 ```

-This calls the `list-schedules` function, which requires the Flex user token. `scheduleData` will include a `schedules` array, containing each schedule.
+This calls the `admin/list` function, which requires the Flex user token. `scheduleData` will include a `data` object with a `schedules` array, containing each schedule.
 Each schedule will have a `status` object, which contains the same object you would get from calling the `check-schedules` function.

 ## Using within Studio